MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "debug"                        Bool    Game and other debug data is written to your console.
 "demo_date"                    String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
 A value of `false` will disable demo mode.
 ```

+### Additional Features
+* Runs/Hits/Errors - Runs are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
+Take a look at the [coordinates readme file](/coordinates/README.md) for details.

 ### Flags